Uppslagsverket Finland: Paper edition

 The first edition was published in three volumes between 1982 and 1985, as the largest publishing venture in Swedish in Finland to date.
 The volumes were each about 700 pages long, and contained a total of about 9,000 articles.
 By its own admission, the encyclopedia was a sales success, with distribution both in Swedish-speaking Finland and outside of the country.

 After a number of years, however, the need for a new edition arose to cover developments in Swedish Finland.
 A second edition was published by Schildts in five volumes between 2003 and 2007, with a total of more than 12,000 articles.
 The financing was again mainly provided by SFV, and SFV noted a production cost of 10 million euros.

 The second edition of Uppslagsverket Finland experienced some sales difficulties, similar to encyclopedias in book form in many other countries at the time.

 Internet launch

 In 2009, the encyclopedia was made available online for free.
 There are no subscriptions or passwords for the online edition or advertisements on the website.
 SFV was mainly responsible for the internet launch, while Schildts was responsible for updating the content and involved a number of experts.

-In 2012, the two Finnish publishers Schildts and Söderström & Co merged to form Schildts & Söderströms.
+In 2012, the two Finland-Swedish publishers Schildts and Söderström & Co merged to form Schildts & Söderströms.
 As a result of the merger, Uppslagsverket Finland was taken over in its entirety by SFV.

 The article content, except for the majority of the images, may be reused under the Creative Commons free license CC-BY-SA 4.0.

 At the time of its launch, Uppslagsverket Finland was located at the domain address www.uvf.fi.
 Since then, it has moved to www.uppslagsverket.fi, which has meant that links from Wikipedia have had to be reformatted.